 For the strawberry and rhubarb pie, he used my stash of frozen rhubarb from last summer and store-bought frozen strawberries.

 For the blueberry pie, it was store-bought frozen blueberries.

 Then came the peach pie.
 Peaches in November, in Montreal?
 Tough luck, buddy.
 Three weeks went by without our weekly pie, because the Engineer didn’t want to skip ahead to the next recipe.
-But wouldn’t you know it, we finally found some peaches in a little Arab store outside Jean Talon market!
+But wouldn’t you know it, we finally found some peaches in a little Middle Eastern store outside Jean Talon market!
 Did we care that they were $5/kg, shipped in from God knows where and still a bit hard?
 No. It was the best peach pie we could have hoped for.

 By now, I have become convinced that while I may have the easiest pie crust recipe, the Engineer has the best one.
 It calls for both butter (for taste) and shortening (for flakiness).
 And here it is: the Baking Illustrated pie crust!

 2 ½ cups (12.5 oz) unbleached all-purpose flour, plus more for dusting the work surface

 2 Tbsp sugar

 12 Tbsp (1 ½ sticks) cold unsalted butter, cut into ¼-inch pieces

 Process the flour, salt and sugar in a food processor until combined.
 Add the shortening and process until the mixture has the texture of coarse sand, about 10 seconds.
 Scatter the butter pieces over the flour mixture; cut the butter into the flour until the mixture is pale yellow and resembles coarse crumbs, with butter bits no larger than small peas, about ten 1-second pulses.
 Turn the mixture into a medium bowl.